Walking Between Worlds -1

 The elegant grave which marks the resting place of Ida Bononomi, 1854, Edinburgh, Scotland

-We stood in front of the grave of Ida Bononomi (probably Italian).
+We stand in front of the grave of Ida Bononomi (probably Italian).
 It reads, ‘Sacred to the memory of Miss Ida Bonanomi, the faithful and highly esteemed dresser of Queen Victoria, who departed this life October 15 1854, in the 37th year of her age.
 Beloved and respected by all who knew her.
 This stone had been placed by Queen Victoria as a mark of her regard’.
 Bononomi’s job was a position of extreme intimacy with the monarch.

 That Autumn, Ida had travelled with the Queen and stayed with her at Holyrood Palace where the former fell ill.
 In her journal, the Queen wrote, ‘Saw Sir James Clark, who brought me a telegram with the this sad news that my excellent maid Ida Bononomi, whom I had had to leave at Holyrood as she had become so ill, not having been well at Balmoral before – had died last night.
 It was a great shock to me, & I was thoroughly upset, for no one, including Sir James had apprehended any immediate danger.
 She was the kindest, gentlest, best being possible, & such a pleasant servant, so intelligent, so trustworthy & her calm, quiet manner had such a soothing effect, on my often over wrought nerves.
 To lose her thus, and so far away, surrounded only by strangers is too grievous.
 Everyone was shocked & grieved, for she was quite adored.’